Lesser black-backed gull: Description

 Young birds have scaly black-brown upperparts and a neat wing pattern.
 They take four years to reach maturity.
 Identification from juvenile herring gulls is most readily done by the more solidly dark (unbarred) tertial feathers.

 Their call is a "laughing" cry like that of the herring gull, but with a markedly deeper pitch.

+Distribution

+Lesser black-backed gulls have expanded their range westwards, first colonising Greenland in the 1980s.
+The species has not yet bred in the United States, although hybrid pairs with American herring gulls have been recorded twice.

 Breeding

 This species breeds colonially on coasts and lakes, making a lined nest on the ground or a cliff.
 Normally, three eggs are laid.
 In some cities, the species nests within the urban environment, often in association with herring gulls.

 Feeding

-They are omnivores like most Larus gulls, and they eat fish, insects, crustaceans, worms, starfish, molluscs, seeds, berries, small mammals, eggs, small birds, chicks, scraps, offal, and carrion.
+They are omnivores, like most Larus gulls, and eat fish, insects, crustaceans, worms, starfish, molluscs, seeds, berries, small mammals, eggs, small birds, chicks, scraps, offal, and carrion.